FTM-Labs/Aptos-NFT-Mint/README.md

 ```
     "candymachine": {
         "cmPublicKey": "",
-        "cmPrivateKey": "",
-        "account_address": "",
-        "account_private_key": ""
+        "cmPrivateKey": ""
     },
 ```
+On devnet or testnet, leave `cmPublicKey` and `cmPrivateKey` blank as they will be generated and funded automatically.
-leave `cmPublicKey` and `cmPrivateKey` blank.
-You need to have an account with some funds in it and put the account address and private key.
-This is used to create you candy machine, so make sure you have some funds to cover the gas.
+On mainnet, you first have to create an account and send funds to it (used to create you candy machine, so make sure you have some funds to cover the gas.).
+You then have to export the account address and private key and input them in config.json.
 #### Pinata API key
 We will be using [Pinata](https://www.pinata.cloud/?gclid=CjwKCAjwu5yYBhAjEiwAKXk_eKjm7QEJ2EiRMrXVFVECHFCmRmuHj3btPYzJCxhBLU7XdN0np5vTdBoC6n0QAvD_BwE) to batch upload your images and metadata to ipfs.
 Pinata is the most used service for upload NFT images and metadata to ipfs.